RedisGraph/RedisGraph/docs/configuration.md

 Timeout is a flag that specifies the maximum runtime for read queries in milliseconds.
 This configuration will not be respected by write queries, to avoid leaving the graph in an inconsistent state.

+`TIMEOUT` can be set on module load or at runtime using `GRAPH.CONFIG SET`.

 ### Default

 `TIMEOUT` is off by default (config value of `0`).